jmcooper/angular-hogwarts-tdd-kata/README.md

 What happens if you run it? **It will generate errors.
 You can see them by running ``app/tests/HogwartsTests.hmtl`` with the dev tools open.**

-What does the error, "Error cannot read property 'getCatalog' of undefined." mean? **It means my mockCatalogRepository is not setup.**
+What is the meaning of: "Error cannot read property 'getCatalog' of undefined."? **It means my mockCatalogRepository is not setup.**

 ### Test 1: Failing